Is there a difference between polarized and non-polarized sunglasses?

 It should be noted that driving with polarized sunglasses in certain snowy or icy conditions can be less safe than using a non-polarized alternative.
 Any patches of iced snow or black ice, which are already barely visible, may become even harder to see without surface reflections.

 The same applies to skiing and other winter sports where it’s important to see slick patches in time to avoid them.

 Digital screens, like the ones on your smartphone, laptop and TV can sometimes look different when viewed through polarized lenses.

 For example, screens viewed through polarized lenses can appear slightly faded or, in some cases, completely dark, depending on the angle from which you’re viewing the screen.
 While this usually only happens when the screens are rotated at an unusual angle, it’s worth noting that non-polarized sunglasses don’t cause this visual distortion.

 With that in mind, if you’re experiencing symptoms of digital eye strain, talk to your eye care professional before getting polarized lenses.
-Instead of sunglasses, your eye doctor may suggest that you wear computer glasses to block blue light and make screen time easier on your eyes.
+Instead of sunglasses, your eye doctor may suggest that you wear computer glasses to help you focus more easily on the screen and filter blue light.

 Polarization, prescription and price

 Both polarized and non-polarized sunglasses are available with prescription and non-prescription lenses.

 Polarized prescription lenses usually involve an additional charge on top of the included, basic lens option, but this isn’t always the case.
 Some manufacturers include polarization as a standard feature or offer it free of charge.
 Make sure to read the fine print to find out if there will be an additional cost.